neuralpain/oneclickwinrar/README.md

 Note: Overwriting is only supported by `oneclickrar.cmd` and `licenserar.cmd`.

 To enable overwriting licenses, you must edit the script's file name to have a hyphen `"-"` just before the `"rar"` so that it becomes `"-rar"`.
 This is a very simple switch.
-Errors of any nature will bring shame upon the spring-loaded keys of your 1987 IBM Model M 1391401 White Label keyboard.
+Errors of any nature will bring shame upon the spring-loaded keys of your 1987 IBM Model M 1391401 White Label keyboard😠.

 Follow the examples below to see how it works.